 - Tap “Add Device” and select “Smart Doorbell.”

 - Follow the on-screen instructions.
 The app will prompt you to connect to your 2.4 GHz Wi-Fi network.
-Remember, Merkury devices are typically not compatible with 5GHz Wi-Fi, so ensure your phone is connected to the correct network band.
+Merkury devices are typically not compatible with 5GHz Wi-Fi, so ensure your phone is connected to the correct network band.

 - A QR code will appear on your phone’s screen.
 Hold your Merkury smart doorbell camera up to your phone to scan this QR code.
 You’ll hear a beep sound, indicating a successful scan.